mbrooker/mbrooker-blog/_posts/2026-02-07-you-are-here.md

 On the first road we can see this as the end to a craft we have loved.
 The slow end of *programming* as an economic discipline, as weaving, ploughing, and coopering went before.
 It is reasonable and rational to feel a sense of loss, and a sense of uncertainty.
 With the loss of the craft comes the loss of the economic moment where that craft was valued beyond nearly any other.
 Perhaps any other in history.
 It is irrational to feel denial.
 You are here.

 On the second road we can see this moment as the beginning of something new.
 With new tools comes greater opportunity than ever.
 Greater economic opportunity for those who value that.
 Greater technical opportunity for those who value that.
 The most powerful set of new tools since the dawn of computing itself.
-With these tools come risks, and with risk comes opportunity.
-With these tools comes new industries, new fields of research, and new careers.
+With these tools come risk, and with risk comes opportunity.
+With these tools come new industries, new fields of research, and new careers.
 All bring opportunity.

 *The First Road*